QuietlyWorking/qwu_transparency/src/site/notes/003 Humans, Orgs and Tools/Missing Pixel Project (The)/Splinter/Splinter - Luminara Story for MP.md

 "I may be puny, but always remember how I see you augmented by your class."
 Oh my lord, Dad made it so easy for me... just needed time to see it through the tears, just like he said.
 It's Punycode.
 Now this should be easy with punch tape... how many holes?
 5 digits.
 "How I see you augmented by your class."
 "Augmented" is a multiplier, so that's one digit.
 I'm obvs class three, so that's another.
 And he saw me as precious, which he always wrote out as MPO, so "MPO * 3" with Punycode and punch tape output...
 That's it!
 ![Pasted image 20241020123753.png](/img/user/Resources/Attachments/Pasted%20image%2020241020123753.png)
 Lumala uses a micro punch to push in and release the correct pins.
 As she releases the last pin, she hears a subtle 'click' followed by a few seconds of a low whirling noise as the metal straps released and retracted back into the lock.
 As she reached to open the journal, she was flooded with emotion.
 She missed him so much.
-She could feel that her adventure was beginning once she opened the journal, and she want she if she was ready.
+She could feel that her adventure was beginning once she opened the journal, and she wondered if she was ready.
 Then, her dad's voice came to her again, "We're never ready for the greatest things in our life, because we don't even fully know what we don't know yet.
 Books, videos, advice...
 I got as much as I could before you were born, but from that moment I first saw you, I knew none of that mattered.
 Everything changed... the lights held more color and every sound was lifted by angels.
 What mattered the day before your birth was now a dull memory.
 Everything was new.
 Everything was better."

 She smiled at the thought and found comfort how much he loved her.
 She laughed to herself as see thought, "Okay Dad, let's figure out what I don't know."